-Each of these Funds uses a systematic, rules-based investment process which includes quantitative models.
+The Fund uses a systematic, rules-based investment process which includes quantitative models.
 Flaws or errors in a quantitative model's design, assumptions, execution, or data inputs may mean that the process may not identify particular investment opportunities or risks, or it may not perform as expected.
-Errors in the data used in these models may occur from time to time and may not be identified and/or corrected before investment decisions have been implemented and could, therefore, have an adverse impact on a Fund's performance or on its aim to achieve the investment objectives.
+Errors in the data used in these models may occur from time to time and may not be identified and/or corrected before investment decisions have been implemented and could, therefore, have an adverse impact on the Fund's performance or on its aim to achieve the investment objectives.